← Back to research

 What is OpenAI Codex App?

-Codex App is a macOS desktop app for managing multiple AI coding agents in parallel, with built-in worktree support, Automations, and Git functionality.
+Codex App is OpenAI's desktop app for macOS and Windows that manages multiple AI coding agents in parallel, with built-in worktree support, Computer Use, Automations, and Git functionality.

 How is Codex App different from Codex CLI?

-Codex App provides a visual interface for multi-agent orchestration, Automations for scheduled background tasks, and built-in Git tools.
-The CLI is terminal-only without Automations.
+Codex App provides a visual interface for multi-agent orchestration, Automations for scheduled background tasks, Computer Use for GUI automation, and built-in Git tools.
+The CLI is terminal-only.

 How much does Codex App cost?